microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 the correct storage class.
 However, it cannot always be correctly associated with the entry point.

-To support adding built in inputs from source, this proposal adds a new `vk::ext_builtin_input` attribute that applies to a function declaration providing an implicit definition which returns the value of the builtin.
+To support adding builtin inputs from source, this proposal adds a new `vk::ext_builtin_input` attribute which takes a `builtInId` parameter and applies to a variable declaration.
+This attribute must be applied to a static variable.

 For example, the `gl_NumWorkGroups` builtin could be declared in a header file like this:

 ```
 [[vk::ext_builtin_input(/* NumWorkgroups */ 24)]]
-uint3 gl_NumWorkGroups();
+static uint3 gl_NumWorkGroups;
 ```

-Then the compiler will be able to add a variable to in the input storage class, with the builtin decoration, with a type that is the same as the return type of the function, and add it to the OpEntryPoint instruction when it is referenced by the entry point’s call tree.
+Then the compiler will be able to add a variable in the Input storage class, with the BuiltIn decoration, with a type that is the same as the type of the variable, and add it to the OpEntryPoint instruction when it is referenced by the entry point’s call tree.

-The developer can use the builtin input by simply calling the function.
+The developer can use the builtin input by simply using the variable.

 ### Builtin output